plausible/docs/docs/docusaurus-integration.md

 ## Option 1.
 Inject the script through the docusaurus.config.js

-Add this Plausible Analytics snippet into your "**docusaurus.config.js**" file.
+Add this Plausible Analytics snippet into your "**docusaurus.config.js**" file (make sure to change "**yourdomain.com**" to the domain name that you added to your Plausible account).

 This is how [we've integrated Plausible](https://github.com/plausible/docs/commit/08d804dea840f10c49e4118b5ddd5fe0bc722fd8) into our very own Docusaurus-powered documentation:

 ```
 module.exports = {